 - Add hot pasta to the skillet and toss rapidly while slowly adding the egg mixture, using a little reserved pasta water as necessary to create a silky sauce.

-In traditional carbonara the aim is to cook the eggs into a creamy sauce, but for breakfast carbonara you can afford to let then ‘scramble’ a bit, no shame there.
+In traditional carbonara the aim is to cook the eggs into a creamy sauce, but for breakfast you can afford to let then ‘scramble’ a bit, no shame there.

 you also ask…

-- are the eggs in carbonara raw?
+- are the eggs in this breakfast pasta raw?

 The eggs in this dish get ‘cooked’ from the heat of the water, the pasta, and the pan, even when it is off the direct heat.
 If you’re unsure you can put the pan back on the heat while you toss.
 This may slightly scramble the eggs, but the dish will still be delicious.
 You can also use pasteurized eggs for peace of mind.
 Note: don’t confuse pasteurized eggs for pasture raised eggs!
 Pasteurized eggs have simply been heat treated to destroy harmful bacteria, but otherwise function like normal raw eggs.
 Look for them next to the regular eggs in your supermarket.